ccallawa/alyvix_doc/test_case_building.rst

 .. _test_case_building_selector:

-.. topic:: Alyvix Selector
+.. rubric:: Alyvix Selector

 Alyvix Selector is used to :ref:`centralize the management <alyvix_selector_interface_top>` of all of your test case objects, such as exporting them to other Alyvix files.
 It also provides options to view, copy, edit and delete test cases objects.

 .. _test_case_building_selector_launch: